Jayanta Bhatta: Philosophical works

 Jayanta wrote three known treatises on Nyaya philosophy, of which two survive.
 His first, the Nyayamanjari (A Cluster of Flowers of the Nyaya tree) is a commentary on Nyaya-aphorisms that serves as a critique of the theories of rival philosophical systems like the Mīmānsādarśana.

 His second, the Nyayakalika (A Bud of the Nyaya tree) is an overview of the basic tenets of the Nyāya Sūtras, a foundational text of the Nyaya school.
 His third work, Pallava (probably Nyayapallava, A Twig of the Nyaya tree) though quoted in Syadvadaratnakara, has not survived.

-Jayanta mentions in Nyayamanjari that he wrote this treatise during his confinement in a forest by the king.
+Jayanta mentions in Nyayamanjari that he wrote this treatise during his confinement in a cave by the king.
 This treatise is unique because it is an independent work, not a commentary of an earlier work.

 Secondly, according to Jayanta, the purpose of Nyaya is to protect the authority of the Vedas, Hinduism's oldest scriptures, whereas earlier Nyaya scholars considered Nyaya to be an Anvikshiki (scientific study) providing true knowledge about the real nature of the objects of cognition.

+Nyayamanjari

+Jayanta, in his Nyayamanjari, identifies ignorance (moha), attachment (raga), and antipathy (dvesha) as three distinct defects (dosas) that drive human actions: